 Cylinder Balance Test

-A cylinder power balance test is performed to locate the cylinder causing a lack of power and not contributing to the engine's balance and performance.
-It's often used along with a cylinder compression and cylinder leakage test to pinpoint the problem.
+A cylinder power balance test locates the cylinder causing a lack of power and not contributing to the engine's balance and performance.
+Use this and a cylinder compression and leakage test to pinpoint the problem.

-The reason's for a cylinder not contributing include an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.
-As this question suggests, there may be more than one cylinder involved.
-The question left out a faulty head gasket, cracked head, or block as a possible cause for low results on adjacent cylinders.
+A cylinder may not contribute because of an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.
+There may be more than one cylinder involved.
+A faulty head gasket, a cracked head, or block results in a problem with adjacent cylinders.